warren/perdicis-notes/content/Mom's advice for redeye flights.md

 # Mom's advice for redeye flights
 #publish
-#needswork - just port the stuff from my work laptop
 Opened [[2023-10-19]] in the context of planning [[2023 NYC trip]].
-Dumped into [[Musings on everything else]].
+Backlink: [[Musings on everything else]].

-This title is clickbait.
-Mom's advice is simple: **Avoid redeyes at all costs.**
+This title is a trick.
+Mom's real advice is: **Avoid redeyes at all costs.**

+But if you must take a redeye, here's her other advice as a seasoned traveler:

-## Day 1 advice, redeye or not: Get yourself to sleep when it's nighttime
+## Day 1 advice
-Ideally no later than midnight local time.
-Force yourself to sleep by eating carbs in the evening right before you get into bed.
+Whether you took a redeye or not: **Sleep when it's night time.** Ideally no later than midnight local time.

-Related topic: **Sleep is heavily related to what you eat.**
+Tips for this:
+- Eat carbs in the evening.

+## Day 2 advice
+Don't nap.
+Stay awake and leverage your tiredness to get to bed on time.

+Tips for this:
+- Eat something light to keep you awake.
+Remember:
     - Carbs/sugars put you to sleep.
-- Salads/protein on the first day wakes you up.
+    - Salads/protein wake you up.

-### Hypothetical advice for my NYC trip
-Goal: Arrive in NYC at a time when I can plop my body into sleeping.
-- I'll land 9pm EST (6pm PST)
-    - 12am EST is when it's realistic to fall asleep.
-    - Make sure to be disciplined to get up at 7am or whatever.
-        - I'll drag a bit but I won't be totally dead.
-        - Maybe Mom is biased here since she finds doing this easy.
-    - Wake up, do something active.
+- Do something active or exercise.
+Exercise wakes you up in the short term (good) and makes you tired in the long term (also good).

+## Day N advice
+Keep doing this till your sleep schedule is adjusted.